eliosov-student/Discrete_Lab_2/README.md

 ### Division of work
  1. Study of the operation of algorithms ( Kruskal algorithm, Floyd-Warshall algorithm ) - Denis Humeniuk

-    - The task is implemented in DevelopingAlgorithms.ipynb file
+    - The task is implemented in FLoyd-Warshall.ipynb and Kruskal.ipynb files

  2. Decision Tree Classifier - Mykhailo Eliosov